tikhonfedulov/silly-balancer/README.md

 ```
 curl http://127.0.0.1:8080
 ```
-One of specified backends will accept it.
+One of available backends will accept it.
 All edge cases are covered.